 To avoid losing sales, it’s crucial to get your online store’s checkout flow as smooth as possible from start to finish.
 By default, the WooCommerce checkout helps you to make this happen, but it depends on your store, products or industry whether you want to make the process more simple and pain-free.

 Let’s take a look at, how to set up your WooCommerce checkout page, and there are some considerations that you may follow –

 Single page checkout is more accessible for new visitors

 Single page checkout reduces a lot of complications for which it is preferable to many customers.
-A general opinion of single page checkout is, cart abandonment chances might be reduced.
-Single page checkout will make it easy to click on your store if your majority customers use mobile devices.
+A general opinion of single-page checkout is, cart abandonment chances might be reduced.
+Single-page checkout will make it easy to click on your store if your majority of customers use mobile devices.

-On the other hand, only to a certain kind of store, this is applicable where the sales interactions are straightforward and simple.
-Single page checkout is not a good option when it comes to complicated things like a personalized product because customers prefer to verify product details before their order is finalized.
+On the other hand, only to a certain kind of store, is applicable where the sales interactions are straightforward and simple.
+Single-page checkout is not a good option when it comes to complicated things like a personalized product because customers prefer to verify product details before their order is finalized.

 Multiple checkouts for a complicated purchase

 Some customers prefer multi-page checkout, as it provides more scope for a detailed order review before the purchase is finalized.
 Many customers are prepared to spend some time on your online store to review the order before making a complicated or expensive purchase.

 Such scenarios show that customers are not looking for a speedy checkout.
 The customers look for chances to double-check their choices carefully.

 During a multi-page checkout, customized offers can be designed and displayed more efficiently to privileged customers.
 Marketing opportunities to the store owner also represented by multi-page checkout.
 During this checkout process, upsells and cross-sells can be displayed.